nickfargo/state/_includes/content/docs/concepts/object-model.md

 #### [Protostates and epistates](#concepts--object-model--protostates-and-epistates)

 **State** also recognizes the relationship between an owner object and its prototype.
-When a state implementation exists on a prototype, it is completely extended to that prototype’s inheritors, each of which views the inherited **protostates** as if they were its own.
+When a state implementation exists on a prototype, the prototype’s inheritors view its `State`s as their **protostates**; conversely, an inheritor’s own `State`s may be **epistates** of a matching protostate.

+This *indirect prototypal relation* defined by protostates and epistates confers many of the benefits of language-level prototypal reuse patterns to `State`s without entangling them in any direct prototypal relationships themselves.

 ![Protostates and epistates][diagram--model--proto]